odanylovych/Avalanche.swift/README.md

 ### Managing Private Keys

-Avalanche.swift comes with its own In-App Bip44 Keychain.
-This KeyChain is used in the functions of the API, enabling them to sign using keys it's registered.
-It can be accessed by adding dependency to the `AvalancheKeychain` in case of SPM or enabling `Avalanche/Keychain` feature in case of CocoaPods.
+Avalanche.swift comes with In-App Bip44 Keychain.
+This KeyChain is used in the functions of the API, enabling them to sign using keys registered in Keychain.
+It can be accessed by adding a dependency to the `AvalancheKeychain` in the case of SPM or enabling the `Avalanche/Keychain` feature in the case of CocoaPods.

 The first step in this process is to create an instance of `AvalancheBip44Keychain` and pass it to the `Avalanche` constructor.